Stability of macroscopic spin ensembles against inhomogeneous dephasing: Discussion and Outlook

 \section{Discussion and Outlook}

 In this work, we analyze the effects of symmetry-breaking inhomogeneous dephasing on collective spin states such as spin coherent states and cat states $|\text{Cat}_\pm\rangle$ formed from the superposition of two spin coherent states offset by a $\pi$-phase.
-We show that the spin dephasing is highly sensitive to the parity symmetry of the collective spin state: For $|\text{Cat}_+\rangle$, even symmetry provides enhanced protection against inhomogeneous dephasing which grows with the system size $N$.
-On the contrary, the odd symmetry in $|\text{Cat}_-\rangle$ renders it significantly more fragile to inhomogeneous dephasing, causing the fidelity to decay rapidly.